-Topaz Denoise AI allows you to shoot in low light like never before, that I can confidently state.
+Topaz Denoise AI allows you to shoot in low light like never before, which I can confidently state.
 You can increase your ISO to levels you would not have pushed otherwise knowing you can eliminate that noise and recover crisp detail in your images in post.

 If you prefer to go directly to the software without reading any further click on Topaz Labs Denoise AI.
-Use COUPON CODE coolwildlife15 to receive an automatic 15% discount.

 Topaz Labs now charges for upgrades to their products annually.
 The upgrade price is $49 USD per product.
 For those of you who own more than one product you will want to use the NEW Photo Upgrade Plan which is $99 USD.
 This allows you access to unlimited major/minor upgrades to all Topaz Labs products for a year.
 As the owner of every Topaz Labs product this is a huge savings for me.
 When you log in to to your Topaz Labs dashboard you’ll see the Photo Upgrade Plan which I have highlighted in the image below.
-If you apply the coolwildlife15 coupon code you’ll get the plan for $84.15.

 Before I dive in to the review, there are two basic tips I’d like to offer you so you don’t go off thinking you no longer have to pay attention to the basic photography best practices.

 TIP #1 AVOID NOISE: Always shoot at the lowest possible ISO you can for any given scene and that usually translates to trying to maintain a certain shutter speed.
 Just know that the higher you push your ISO the more noise you will introduce in to your images.
 Topaz Denoise AI will do an amazing job in post, but the cleaner the image is going in to the process the better.